amy941/Google_Advanced_Data_Analytics/Capstone_project/README.md

 - **Bottom right (True Positives):** 123 -- People who **left**, and computer guessed they would **leave**.
 Yay! ✅

 ### Conclusions ✍🏻
-- If the computer was perfect, it would only make correct guesses.
+- **If the computer was perfect**, it would only make correct guesses.
   * People who **stayed**, would be in **Top left**
   * People who **left**, would be in **Bottom right**